SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2023.rst

 - Deploy a Cassandra-based production instance for tests
 - Benchmark the Cassandra infrastructure
 - Switch to Cassandra in production for primary storage
-- History of takedown notices applied in the cassandra dataset

 **KPIs:**